“You know what this reminds of? 9/11.”

 About the Author:

-Ephraim Aguilar is an Executive Producer for CNN Philippines.
+Ephraim Aguilar is the Culture Editor of SubSelfie.com.
+He is also an Executive Producer for CNN Philippines.
 He handles the daily newscast Balitaan Kasama si Pinky Webb.
 Ephraim used to be an executive producer for GMA Network and a correspondent for the Philippine Daily Inquirer.
 He is a vegan and an aspiring singer-songwriter.
 Journalism 2006, Bicol University.
 Read more of his articles here.